WHAT WE DO AT GMS

-Each June, 100 Bay Area professionals gather for a weekend of disconnecting from the default world in order to reconnect to each other and to nature in the majesty of the Mendocino Woodlands.
+Each June, 100 Bay Area professionals gather for a weekend of disconnecting from the default world in order to reconnect to each other and to nature.

-This event provides a forum for mission-driven people to come together to share innovative ideas, teach each other new skills, make meaningful connections, and even just have solo time to rest and recharge.
+Here, mission-driven people come together to share innovative ideas, teach each other new skills, make meaningful connections, and make time to rest and recharge.

 Every year, it is incredibly inspiring (and ridiculously fun) to connect with others who believe in causes greater than our individual selves.

-The leadership team is 100% volunteer based; it's incredible people like you that make GMS what it is each year.
+The leadership team is 100% volunteer based; it's incredible people like you that make Greenermind what it is each year.

 What will happen each day at the summit?

 The Greenermind Summit an un-conference with a twist (of summer camp and party).
-Each day is a balance of structure and openness, serious and playful, action and reflection.
-There are participant-led workshops, games, open dialogue, campfires, costume parties, and wild-card activities to spice things up.
+Each day is a balance of structure and openness, serious and fun, action and reflection.
+There are participant-led workshops, games, small-group discussions, campfires, costume parties, and playful activities.

 Who should come?

 The conference is geared towards active professionals who are passionate about having a positive social and/or environmental impact.
-The sessions will be active and collaborative - and everyone will get to contribute.
-We welcome families and children of all ages; please see below for more information on the kids track.
+The sessions will be active and collaborative -- and everyone will get to contribute.
+Most people come solo, and there are some couples that attend together.
+We are committed to making our event accessible to parents; we welcome children of all ages.
+Please see below for more information on the kids track.

 What topics will be covered?

 It depends on the mix of attendees, but expect the topics to be wide-ranging.
 The conference began with a strong emphasis on the leadership, business, and design aspects of making the world a better place.
-However, every year is different and we've been totally stoked to have people from all sectors come and cross-pollinate more and more over the years.
-Check out people's bios to get a sense for what might be the flavor of this year's event!
+However, every year is different, and we've been very happy to have change-makers from all sectors come and cross-pollinate.

 Should my company pay for it?